 Well, you have read to the most interesting part!
 Pure magic begins now and you will learn all the subtleties.
 Are you ready?

-Create a stream that will fuel viewer interest in the upcoming premiere.
+Create a stream that will fuel viewer interest in the upcoming Premiere.

 As usual, fill in the stream setting fields in your personal account.